Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: Sell when the market creates a double top and breaks the support level.
 Keep your stop loss at the top, and take profit below the previous low.

-A bullish reversal pattern forms mostly at the support level.
+A bullish reversal trading chart pattern forms mostly at the support level.

-• What it means: A best signal for an uptrend.
+• What it means: The best signal for an uptrend.

 • How to Trade: Buy when the market creates a double bottom and breaks the support level.
 Keep your stop loss at the bottom, and take profit above the previous high.